 I have 9 Paleo snacks when you’re on the go so you can stay on track with minimal effort.
 These are good ideas for work, snacks at home, children’s snacks, and vacations.
 Sometimes eating on the Paleo diet can be kind of hard.
 Especially when you are traveling or always on the go.
 And extra EXTRA hard if you are traveling with kids AND doing the paleo diet.
 Whew!
 I’m tired just thinking of it.

-Most of these snack ideas are pretty simple and that’s the beauty of it!
-Not only are all of these Paleo snack recipes super easy to prepare, but they are also packed with enough energy to keep you full while you are away from home!
+Most of these snacks are pretty simple and that’s the beauty of it!
+Not only are they all super easy to prepare, but they are also packed with enough energy to keep you full while you are away from home!
 Enjoy!

-Here are some answers to some common questions about Paleo snack recipes:
+Here are some answers to some common questions about the Paleo diet: